 Ori: My wife is the best!!
 I always share my ideas with her, and her feedback is always on point, although often painful… I love you Ana!!
 And I was lucky to have many great role models and artists who inspired my work.
 I’ll share a few:For over a decade I was a die hard fan of Israeli cartoonist Zev Engelmayer (a teenager who’s a fan of Justin Bieber kind of fan), until one day we became friends.
 When we meet, I still need to pinch myself to remind me that I’m not dreaming.
 Zev is a genius (he even has a Diploma for that) of merging high culture with street language, of delivering a thought provoking message with a kick in the balls and a loving hug at the same time.
 I don’t think I’d have the ability to merge compassion and bureaucracy without my ten years of obsessively reading his books and learning carefully how he merge Biblical Hebrew and slang in such a smooth way.
 Most of his work is very hard to translate, but recently he’s been performing a lot as one of his characters, Shoshke, and you can follow her on Facebook or see a short video in English about Zev’s visual work here.
 Another work that changed how I think of art is Shma (Listen) by Guy Briller (who was my mentor in art school) in which he conducted an acupuncture healing session for the city of Jerusalem.
 I find such imaginative, optimistic and outside of the box thinking to be very inspiring and I always look for new works to fuel my own creative engines.
 Other artists who influenced me and helped me figure out what I want to do in this world are Marina Abramovic, Sophie Calle, Chaplin which I mentioned before, the Yes Men, Sacha Baron Cohen, Neil Young and Louie CK (sorry is that ok to mention his name already?) and the list can include many other authors, artists, mentors and friends who supported me along the way.

-MS: Because we grow up here with such a falsified history, we need ways of correcting the record, of informing the public of the harm done to so many people by so-called national figures.
+MS: Because we grow up here with such a falsified history, we need ways of correcting the record, of informing the public of the harm done to so many people by our leaders.
 Your park-bench “Alternative Memorial Plaques” bring a burst of sweet relief every time I look at them—a sense of “Finally!”
 What kind of feedback have you gotten on these bench plaques?
 Do people leave them undisturbed?
 And where can we go to sponsor these?

 MS: I loved your renaming of a local trail the Howard Zinn trail.
 You got some pushback on this, but I hope the sign held!
 Have you done other renaming projects that were especially memorable?
 (I’ve been calling Reagan National Airport Walt Whitman National Airport since they did that to the place.
 I think James Baldwin National Airport would be more fitting for many reasons, the least of which is that it is actually an international airport.)